vercel/commerce/site/comments.md

 Question about `GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}`.
 Cypress Dashboard requires unique runIds.
 For example if we re-run a CI action, what happens is the job passes without actually running any tests.
 How does this setting effect that?

+I found out later; this setting allows manually triggered & repeated workflow jobs to still show on the Cypress Dashboard, which is fantastic.
+People always complain about not being able to re-trigger CI, or rerun something that has already been recorded on the dashboard.
+Let's highlight this knowledge.
+This is actually a "feature" I have been requesting from Chris Zappala, and it's easy to solve.

 ---

-Running things in CI and seeing it on the dashboard, I have lost the relevance between a locally served app and what runs in the CI.
-The two are entirely different!
-Somehow the app in CI has the Shopify concept.
-But the local app is the template app.

-This is because the environment variables are not working using the `.env.local` file.
-The users will need help getting these to work in a solid way.
-For now I am exporting them in the command line.
-I have included the .env.local file so that one can try to reproduce these issues.

-________

 In the parallelization section, the jobs with `yarn build` and `save build folder` must be Vercel relevant.
 I did not have to build anything in version 1 of the yml, and the CI was full green. https://github.com/muratkeremozcan/nextjs-cypress/actions/runs/2270642956

-__________
+---

 Unsure about any of the `build` instructions.
-The yml at the end of Part 5 does not work as advertised.
+The yml at the end of Part 5 does not work as instructed.
 The build job does not generate a build path and errors out.
 I believe having to create this build folder is a vercel related practice, and does not apply to React, Angular or Vue.
 That needs to be mentioned saying the build, save build, and restore build steps would not be relevant in React, Angular, or Vue.

 https://github.com/muratkeremozcan/nextjs-cypress/runs/6292547384?check_suite_focus=true